Understanding the role of white blood cell signalling in MS

 The enzymes being investigated are called ‘p110δ’ and ‘p110γ’.
 His research utilises laboratory models of MS to investigate the role of the two enzymes in controlling white blood cell activation and migration.
 These enzymes are vital for the function of a multitude of white blood cells, including T cells, B cells and neutrophils.
 They are therefore promising targets for drugs that prevent or treat inflammation and autoimmunity.
 'In multiple sclerosis (MS), white blood cells of the immune system enter the central nervous system (CNS) where they are thought to play a major role in driving disease and CNS degeneration,' reported Dr Comerford 'However, CNS degeneration also occurs through non-immune mechanisms.'

 In his research, Dr Comerford has used a laboratory model of experimental autoimmune encephalomyelitis (EAE) to study the role of these enzymes in driving the central nervous system damage.
-He has published a manuscript in the Journal of Autoimmunity which presents data demonstrating that the enzyme p110δ is required for full and sustained pathology of EAE and that this enzyme is required for optimal activation of a subset of T cells which cause disease in both EAE and MS. In addition, Dr Comerford has discovered that the other enzyme, p110γ, is also required for EAE to progress as a result of a variety of immune system defects.
-Importantly, Dr Comerford has shown that treating EAE mice with an orally active drug which inhibits of the p110γ enzyme, reverses the pathology of the disease.
+He has published a manuscript in the Journal of Autoimmunity which presents data demonstrating that the enzyme p110δ is required for full and sustained pathology of EAE and that this enzyme is required for optimal activation of a subset of T cells which cause disease in both EAE and MS. In addition, Dr Comerford has discovered that the other enzyme, p110γ, is also required for EAE to progress as mice with a deficiency of p110γ have a variety of immune system defects that block the disease process.
+Importantly, Dr Comerford has shown that treating EAE mice with an orally active drug which inhibits the p110γ enzyme, reverses the pathology of the disease.

 The remainder of this study will now focus upon the role of these two enzymes in a non-autoimmune model of MS in which a toxin called cuprizone is used to damage myelin.

-Comerford I, Bunting M, Fenix K, Haylock-Jacobs S, Litchfield W, Harata-Lee Y, Turvey M, Brazzatti J, Gregor C, Nguyen P, Kara E, McColl SR. (2010) An immune paradox: how can the same chemokine axis regulate both immune tolerance and activation?: CCR6/CCL20: a chemokine axis balancing immunological tolerance and inflammation in autoimmune disease Bioessays.
-32(12):1067-76.
+Comerford I, Bunting M, Fenix K, Haylock-Jacobs S, Litchfield W, Harata-Lee Y, Turvey M, Brazzatti J, Gregor C, Nguyen P, Kara E, McColl SR. An immune paradox: how can the same chemokine axis regulate both immune tolerance and activation?
+CCR6/CCL20: a chemokine axis balancing immunological tolerance and inflammation in autoimmune disease.
+Bioessays.
+2010; 32:1067-76.